 Can I make this ahead of time?

-This dish is best served fresh, but leftovers reheat well with a splash of broth to restore creaminess.
+It’s best fresh, but leftovers reheat well with a splash of broth.

 What if my orzo looks dry after baking?

-Stir in a little reserved chicken broth at the end until the sauce loosens to your liking.
+Stir in a little extra broth until the sauce loosens.

 Who's Stirring The Pot